“My intention is to offer a virtual contemplative space that is safe and sacred.”

 Safe & Sacred Space with Leslye

 Life, on occasion, invites us to pause.
-Safe & Sacred Space with Leslye, a virtual contemplative space, is evolving from a collective of inspiring pauses.
-We gain great insight from our lived experiences.
+Safe & Sacred Space with Leslye, a virtual contemplative space, evolves from a collective of inspiring pauses.
+Great insight can be gained from the lived experiences of others and ourselves.
 Aware of their responsibility for the spiritual wellbeing of their children, my parents would not have become Catholic in my hometown’s only parish without experiencing safety and sacredness.
 For me, the two terms are intertwined.

 In November 2024, many of us were halted in our tracks upon learning the outcomes of our national elections.
-Some reached out to me because of your love and concern for the safety and well-being of persons who dwell on the margins of our society.
-We are all trying to adjust and prepare for what is unfolding.
+Some people reached out to me because of their love and concern for the safety and well-being of persons who dwell on the margins of our society.
+More than one year later, others remain oblivious to the intentional cruelty.

 I find myself thinking of my African ancestors who were kidnapped, survived the Middle Passage only to set foot on unfamiliar ground and find themselves enslaved as chattel with no recourse as their involuntary labor built what would become a new nation.